LLNL/blt/docs/api/code_check.rst

 SRC_FILES
   Source list that clang-query will be ran on

+CHECKER_DIRECTORIES
+  List of directories where clang-query's checkers are located

 Clang-query is a tool used for examining and matching the Clang AST.
 It is useful for enforcing coding standards and rules on your source code.
 A good primer on how to use clang-query can be found `here <https://devblogs.microsoft.com/cppblog/exploring-clang-tooling-part-2-examining-the-clang-ast-with-clang-query/>`_.

+A list of checker directories is required for clang-query, this can be defined either by the parameter CHECKER_DIRECTORIES or the variable BLT_CLANGQUERY_CHECKER_DIRECTORIES.

 Turning on DIE_ON_MATCH is useful if you're using this in CI to enforce rules about your code.